LacunaOmnibus/MontyLacuna/README.md

 - The binutils/ directory should probably be a child of lacuna/, not a sibling.

+- Most of the script documentation is too hard-coded.
+See send_excavs.rst for an example of pulling in the lib docs - that needs to be spread to the docs for the other scripts.

 - Everything needs to be tested on Windows.
 In particular:
   - bin/captcha_test.py
   - installing modules via pip or however it works on windows.
   - Run through the whole Getting Started instruction set on a fresh Python install on Windows to make sure the docs are correct.

 - Ack through everything for "CHECK" and fix.
   - Even if you finish this, leave this list item here.
 I have a tendency to re-add these marks.